-We typically transport and fractionate or store NGLs owned by others for a fee based on the volume of NGLs transported and fractionated or stored.
-We also buy mixed NGLs from our suppliers at a fixed discount to market indices for the component NGLs with a deduction for our fractionation fee.
-We subsequently sell the fractionated NGL products based on the same index-based prices.
-The operating results of our NGL fractionation business are dependent upon the volume of mixed NGLs fractionated and the level of fractionation fees charged.
-With our fractionation business, we also have the opportunity for product upgrades for each of the discrete NGL products.
-The fees we earn on the product upgrade from this fractionation business are higher during periods with higher liquids prices.
+The Partnership typically transports and fractionates or stores NGLs owned by others for a fee based on the volume of NGLs transported and fractionated or stored.
+The Partnership also buys mixed NGLs from its suppliers at a fixed discount to market indices for the component NGLs with a deduction for its fractionation fee.
+The Partnership subsequently sells the fractionated NGL products based on the same index-based prices.
+The operating results of the Partnership's NGL fractionation business are dependent upon the volume of mixed NGLs fractionated and the level of fractionation fees charged.
+With the Partnership's fractionation business, it also has the opportunity for product upgrades for each of the discrete NGL products.
+The fees the Partnership earns on the product upgrade from this fractionation business is higher during periods with higher liquids prices.

-We generally gather or transport crude oil and condensate owned by others by rail, truck, pipeline and barge facilities for a fee.
-We also buy crude oil and condensate from a producer at a fixed discount to a market index, then transport and resell the crude oil and condensate at the same market index.
-We execute substantially all purchases and sales concurrently, thereby establishing the fee we will receive for each crude oil and condensate transaction.
-Additionally, we provide crude oil, condensate and brine services on a volume basis.
+The Partnership generally gathers or transports crude oil and condensate owned by others by rail, truck, pipeline and barge facilities for a fee.
+The Partnership also buys crude oil and condensate from a producer at a fixed discount to a market index, then transports and resells the crude oil and condensate at the same market index.
+The Partnership executes substantially all purchases and sales concurrently, thereby establishing the fee it will receive for each crude oil and condensate transaction.
+Additionally, the Partnership provides crude oil, condensate and brine services on a volume basis.

-We realize gross operating margins from our processing services primarily through different contract arrangements: processing margins ("margin"), percentage of liquids ("POL"), percentage of proceeds ("POP") or fixed-fee based.
-Under margin contract arrangements our gross operating margins are higher during periods of high liquid prices relative to natural gas prices.
+The Partnership realizes gross operating margins from its processing services primarily through different contract arrangements: processing margins ("margin"), percentage of liquids ("POL"), percentage of proceeds ("POP") or fixed-fee based.
+Under margin contract arrangements the Partnership's gross operating margins are higher during periods of high liquid prices relative to natural gas prices.
 Gross operating margin results under POP contracts are impacted only by the value of the natural gas or liquids produced with margins higher during periods of higher natural gas and liquids prices.
-Under fixed-fee based contracts our gross operating margins are driven by throughput volume.
+Under fixed-fee based contracts the Partnership's gross operating margins are driven by throughput volume.
 See "Item 3.
 Quantitative and Qualitative Disclosures about Market Risk - Commodity Price Risk."